Holography for stress-energy tensor flows: Introduction

 \section{Introduction}

 Extending the AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj} via controlled deformations can offer new insights into quantum gravity and holography.
 One notable example is the two-dimensional $T\overline{T}$ deformation \cite{Zamolodchikov:2004ce,Cavaglia:2016oda,Smirnov:2016lqw}, which has attracted considerable attention due to its remarkable properties.
-For a comprehensive list of references, we refer the reader to the reviews \cite{Jiang:2019epa,He:2025ppz}.
-It was proposed in \cite{McGough:2016lol} that turning on the $T\overline{T}$ deformation is holographically dual to introducing a finite radial cutoff surface in the bulk.
+For comprehensive reviews, see Refs. \cite{Jiang:2019epa,He:2025ppz}.
+It was proposed in Ref. \cite{McGough:2016lol} that turning on the $T\overline{T}$ deformation is holographically dual to introducing a finite radial cutoff surface in the bulk.
 However, this cutoff prescription is only applicable to one sign of the deformation parameter.
-For the opposite sign, a glue-on proposal was introduced in \cite{Apolo:2023vnm}.
+For the opposite sign, a glue-on proposal was introduced in Ref. \cite{Apolo:2023vnm}.
 Both the cutoff and glue-on approaches are restricted to the pure gravity sector.
 A more flexible proposal arises from imposing mixed boundary conditions at infinity \cite{Guica:2019nzm}, which works for both signs of the deformation parameter and accommodates matter fields in the bulk.
-Beyond these proposals, the random geometry formulation of $T\overline{T}$ \cite{Cardy:2018sdv} has also led to an alternative holographic interpretation \cite{Hirano:2020nwq}.
+Beyond these proposals, the random geometry formulation of $T\overline{T}$ \cite{Cardy:2018sdv} has inspired an alternative holographic interpretation \cite{Hirano:2020nwq}.